mindful108/frontendmentor-qr-code-component/README.md

 I almost skipped this project because it's so simple, but it was still great practice to develop my workflows and see how quickly I can complete projects.

-As I tend to do for all my projects so far, I added an additional breakpoint for smaller screen sizes.
+I also added an additional breakpoint for smaller screen sizes.

 ### Continued development